 - Nail Gun

-- Then cut the planks to the correct length using a miter saw.
+- Then cut the planks to 24" long using a miter saw.

-- Then sand any rough edges with 220 grit sandpaper.
+- Sand any rough edges with 220 grit sandpaper.

 - Measure the width of your wall and draw a line down the center with a pencil.